Nonlocal and multipoint boundary value problems for linear evolution equations: The Fokas transform

 \subsection{The global relation}

-Equation (\ref{grorig}) can be viewed either as the formal representation of the solution (as we derived above), or as the starting point for determining the unknown boundary values.
+Equation~\eqref{grorig} can be viewed either as an implicit representation of the solution (as we derived above), or as the starting point for determining the unknown boundary values.
 To illustrate the latter, let $\tilde\Omega=(\zeta,\eta)\times (0,\tau)$ where $0\leq \zeta<\eta\leq 1$.
 Then write equation (\ref{grorig}) in the form of the following {\em global relation}:

 The particular global relation depends on the specific choice of the domain $\tilde\Omega$, but it is important to stress that we view this as a relation between the various boundary values of the solution.
-This point of view is justified a posteriori by the general property that, because of their specific analyticity properties, the terms involving the unknown solution values at time $t$ (i.e.\ terms involving $q(x,t)$) will not contribute to the final solution representation.
+This point of view is justified a posteriori by the general property that, because of their specific analyticity properties, the terms involving the unknown solution values at time $\tau$ (i.e.\ terms involving $q(x,\tau)$) will not contribute to the final solution representation.